baoqger/chrisbao/source/_posts/how-to-write-a-netfilter-firewall-part2.md

 ---
-title: "Write a Linux firewall from scratch based on Netfilter: part two- "
+title: "Write a Linux firewall from scratch based on Netfilter: part two- hello world module"
 date: 2022-05-05 18:06:50
 tags: Linux module, Netfilter, firewall
 ---

 ### Background

 In this last [article](https://organicprogrammer.com/2022/05/04/how-to-write-a-netfilter-firewall/), we examined the basics of `Netfilter` and `Linux kernel modules` in theory.
-In this article, we will make our hands dirty and start implementing our mini-firewall.
+Starting from this article, we will make our hands dirty and start implementing our mini-firewall.
 We will walk through the whole process step by step.
-This article will focus on two tasks.
-First, let's write our first Linux kernel module using a simple `hello world` demo.
+In this article, let's write our first Linux kernel module using a simple `hello world` demo.
 Then let's learn how to build the module(which is very different from compiling an application in the user space) and how to load it in the kernel.
-After understanding how to write a module, as the second task, let's write the initial version of our mini-firewall module using [Netfilter's hook architecture](https://wiki.nftables.org/wiki-nftables/index.php/Netfilter_hooks).
+After understanding how to write a module, in the next article, let's write the initial version of our mini-firewall module using [Netfilter's hook architecture](https://wiki.nftables.org/wiki-nftables/index.php/Netfilter_hooks).
 All right.
 Let's start the journey.

 ### Make the first Kernel module
 First, I have to admit that Linux Kernel module development is a kind of large and complex technology topic.
 And there are many great [online resources](https://sysprog21.github.io/lkmpg/) about it.
 This series of articles is focusing on developing the mini-firewall based on Netfilter, so we can't cover all the aspects of the Kernel module itself.
 In future articles, I'll examine more in-depth knowledge of kernel modules.